aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to XLS in Android Applications or Online App" h2="Export WORDML to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORDML to XLS conversion feature inside your android applications.
-Firstly, you can convert WORDML to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+<h2>Why to Convert</h2>

+The need to convert WordML to XLS arises when you need to use the data stored in a WordML document in an Excel spreadsheet.
+WordML is a markup language used to store data in a Word document, while XLS is a spreadsheet format used by Microsoft Excel.
+Converting WordML to XLS allows you to access the data stored in the WordML document in an Excel spreadsheet, making it easier to analyze and manipulate the data.

+<h2>How Aspose.Total Helps for WordML to XLS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which allows you to convert WordML to HTML, and the Aspose.Cells for Java API, which allows you to convert HTML to XLS.
+By using these APIs, you can easily integrate the feature of converting WordML to XLS into your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}